 Any toys, gadgets, or sports equipment (including balls), which have no bearing on your school work or have no place in the school or on school grounds, are forbidden.
-Specifically, items like squirt guns, trading cards, I-pods, cell phones, electronic games or devices, etc., will be confiscated on sight.
+Specifically, items like squirt guns, trading cards, toys, etc., may be confiscated on sight.
 All confiscated items of value will be turned into the principal's office.
 Parents will be required to pick up these items.
 Discretion is left to the principal.